Azerbaijan, Armenia report shelling of cities despite truce | Law-Order

 Azerbaijan, Armenia report shelling of cities despite truce

-Azerbaijan has accused Armenia of attacking large cities overnight in violation of the cease-fire deal brokered by Russia that seeks to end the worst outbreak of hostilities in the separatist Nagorno-Karabakh region.
-The Azerbaijani authorities said Sunday that nine civilians have been killed and over 30 wounded after Armenian forces fired missiles overnight on Ganja, Azerbaijan's second-largest city, and hit a residential building.
-According to Azerbaijan's Prosecutor General's office, the city of Mingachevir also came under missile attacks early Sunday.
+Azerbaijan on Sunday accused Armenia of attacking large cities overnight in violation of the cease-fire deal brokered by Russia that seeks to end the worst outbreak of hostilities in the separatist Nagorno-Karabakh region.
+Azerbaijani authorities said that nine civilians were killed and more than 30 others wounded after Armenian forces fired missiles at Ganja, Azerbaijan's second-largest city, and hit a residential building.
+The city of Mingachevir also came under missile attacks, according to Azerbaijan's Prosecutor General's office.

-Nagorno-Karabakh's military officials on Sunday denied attacking Ganja and said the territory's army is observing the cease-fire.
-They added that Azerbaijani forces shelled Stepanakert, the region's capital, and other towns during the night in violation of the truce.
-The recent bout of fighting between Azerbaijani and Armenian forces started September 27 and left hundreds of people dead in the biggest escalation of the decades-old conflict over Nagorno-Karabakh since a separatist war there ended in 1994.
+Nagorno-Karabakh's military officials denied attacking Ganja and said the territory's army is observing the cease-fire.
+They added that during the night Azerbaijani forces shelled Stepanakert, the region's capital, and other towns in violation of the truce.
+The recent bout of fighting between Azerbaijani and Armenian forces started Sept.
+27 and left hundreds of people dead in the biggest escalation of the decades-old conflict over Nagorno-Karabakh since a separatist war there ended in 1994.
 The region lies in Azerbaijan but has been under control of ethnic Armenian forces backed by Armenia.

-The foreign ministers of Armenia and Azerbaijan signed a truce in Moscow after Russian President Vladimir Putin had brokered it in a series of calls with President Ilham Aliyev of Azerbaijan and Armenia's Prime Minister Nikol Pashinian.
-The cease-fire deal was announced in early Saturday, after 10 hours of talks in the Russian capital sponsored by Russian Foreign Minister Sergey Lavrov, and took effect at noon Saturday.
+The foreign ministers of Armenia and Azerbaijan signed a truce in Moscow after Russian President Vladimir Putin had brokered it in a series of calls with Azerbaijani President Ilham Aliyev and Armenian Prime Minister Nikol Pashinian.
+The cease-fire took effect at noon Saturday, after talks in Moscow that were sponsored by Russian Foreign Minister Sergey Lavrov.
 The deal stipulated that the cease-fire should pave the way for talks on settling the conflict.

-If the truce had held, it would mark a major diplomatic coup for Russia, which has a security pact with Armenia but also cultivated warm ties with Azerbaijan.
+If the truce had held, it would have marked a major diplomatic coup for Russia, which has a security pact with Armenia but also cultivated warm ties with Azerbaijan.
 However, minutes after the cease-fire took force, both sides accused each other of continuing attacks in violation of the deal.

-The situation in the region was “relatively calm” on Sunday morning, according to Nagorno-Karabakh leader Arayik Harutyunyan, with only minor hostilities along the frontline.
+The situation in the region was “relatively calm” on Sunday morning, according to Nagorno-Karabakh leader Arayik Harutyunyan, with only minor hostilities along the front line.
 But it was unclear whether the calm would last, he said.
 “There is no shelling of our towns and villages.
-At the frontline, there is some shooting with the use of artillery.
+At the front line, there is some shooting with the use of artillery.
 There are some skirmishes on the border,” Harutyunyan said.
-“Since the morning it seems calm, but within minutes the situation can change.”
+“Since the morning, it seems calm, but within minutes the situation can change.”
+Nagorno-Karabakh's army in a statement Sunday promised a “disproportionately harsh” response if Azerbaijan “continues to violate the cease-fire."
+The Azerbaijani Defense Ministry said that “the political and military leadership of Armenia bears the responsibility for the aggravation of the situation in the region.”
+Azerbaijan's president said in an interview with the Russian RBC news outlet that “if the Armenian side is committed to the cease-fire regime ... the phase of political settlement will begin.”

 ALSO READ